-Yet it’s a no win situation.
+Yet it’s a no-win situation.
 Keane also notes that after decades of berating union leaders for being anti-business and being unwilling to work cooperatively with bosses, suddenly Shorten is fair game for being too close to corporate leaders.
 Yet none of this matters to the parliamentary party whose blood-lust is up.

 Excited by his show of aggression, his colleagues cheer on Turnbull’s Shorten-bashing with school-boys jeers, grins and much thumping of desks.
 It is an unedifying display of arousal which can only cost the party popular support.

 Equally disturbing are those many Press Gallery hacks who applaud Turnbull’s lapse, gushing approval over his “flash of steel”, his “withering putdown”.
 One scribe sees the theatrics as an “aggressive new course.”
 Another sees it, somehow, as Turnbull’s version of Gillard’s misogyny speech.
-Is politics merely blood sport entertainment for a jaded Canberra Press Gallery?
+Is politics merely blood sports entertainment for a jaded Canberra Press Gallery?
 Certainly, their praise encourages the PM to further excesses.

-By Friday, Turnbull is on 3AW denouncing Shorten as a hypocrite who pretends to be a “horny handed son of toil”.
+By Friday, Turnbull is on 3AW denouncing Shorten as a hypocrite who pretends to be a “horny-handed son of toil”.

 Horny or corny, it’s all part of a bizarre, ill-judged attempt by a desperate Prime Minister beset by more problems than a junkyard dog has fleas.
-His government is dead in the water say pollsters.
-Newspoll has Labor 46-54% on the two-party vote and the Coalition’s primary vote falling four points to 35%, its seventh-straight loss and worst result so far under Turnbull’s leadership.
+His government is dead in the water say, pollsters.
+Newspoll has Labor 46-54% on the two-party vote and the Coalition’s primary vote falling four points to 35%, its seventh-straight loss, and the worst result so far under Turnbull’s leadership.
 Essential polls 53-47 in Labor’s favour.
 It would take a miracle to come back from here.
 Instead, the Coalition declares it is truly, madly, deeply in love with coal all along despite making sheep’s eyes at renewables.

 True, not all are on the same page with their passion.
 There’s a lot of codswallop about being technology neutral, the official Peabody Energy talking point subterfuge and some daggy hamming from Energy Pretender Josh Freydenberg who even promises a new cabinet subcommittee to “oversee the progress”.

 Partly Turnbull’s tanty is to cover Coalition hypocrisy in two-timing its 2030 carbon emissions targets with its affair with coal.
 Federal Treasurer, Mad dog Morrison, a natural buffoon, follows his PM’s lead in the race to the bottom Thursday by bringing a lump of coal into the chamber.
-It suits him to clown while people die of black lung and other respiratory illnesses.
+It suits him to clown around while people die of black lung and other respiratory illnesses.
 It worries him not a jot that an army of scientists could tell him that burning coal to generate electricity will destroy the planet.
-Instead he and his party proclaim the sick fantasy that coal is a cheap and clean source of energy.
+Instead, he and his party proclaim the sick fantasy that coal is a cheap and clean source of energy.

 Ultra super-critical coal-fired plants would cost double renewables reports Bloomberg New Energy Finance.
 The Melbourne Energy Institute agrees.
 And who could cost their emissions?
 New analysis from the government’s own research institutions reveal emissions from USC would exceed the current Australian average of 820g/kWh.

-Of course we don’t have to burn coal ourselves to contribute to global warming.
-Currently we export enough coal each day for others to burn and create emissions equivalent to a 500-megawatt coal-fired power station, or 570,000 cars, in a year.
+Of course, we don’t have to burn coal ourselves to contribute to global warming.
+Currently, we export enough coal each day for others to burn and create emissions equivalent to a 500-megawatt coal-fired power station, or 570,000 cars, in a year.
 Yet we don’t factor in our CO2 exports into our climate policy.
 It’s been our dirty little secret for thirty years.